Reblooming Amaryllis: Two Ways to Grow Amaryllis Bulbs Indoors

 It is possible to grow amaryllis indoors without a period of full dormancy.
 With this method the bulbs are planted in pots and put on a windowsill.
 The pots are watered throughout the year, as the soil becomes dry.
 Amaryllis will flower, depending on the variety, in September-November or March-May.

 When replanting, slightly loosen the root ball and remove some soil to free the space for new soil.
-Keep, however, the roots themselves intact.
+Keep the roots themselves intact.
 Don’t cut them off unless they are damaged, because this will weaken the plants.

 Use the same or a new pot – it should be only slightly wider than the bulb (see more on choosing the pot and planting the bulbs below).

 After replanting resume watering and continue as normal.
-Add organic fertiliser every two weeks.
+Add organic fertilizer every 1-2 weeks.

 This is probably the easiest way of growing amaryllis.
 It’s main drawback is that flowering cannot be timed for a particular date.

-To have amaryllis flowering definitely in winter, the second method can be used.
+To have amaryllis flowering definitely in winter or early spring, the second method can be used.

 Plant the bulbs in autumn and put in the warmest place in the house (20-30C), not necessarily close to a window.
 During this time no watering is necessary, until the flower stalk becomes visible at the top of the bulb.